Aalwar

-Aalwar is a 2007 Indian Tamil-language action drama film directed by S. Chella in his directoral debut and produced by Mohan Natarajan.
+Aalwar is a 2007 Indian Tamil-language action film directed by S. Shella in his directoral debut and produced by Mohan Natarajan.
 The film stars Ajith Kumar and Asin in the lead roles.
 Vivek, Keerthi Chawla, Lal, Shwetha Bandekar and Aditya Srivastava appear in other pivotal roles.
 The film's score and soundtrack is by Srikanth Deva while the cinematography was by G. Ramesh.
+Aalwar released on 12 January 2007.